timescale/docs/use-timescale/migration/dual-write-and-backfill.md

 ## Migration process

 In detail, the migration process consists of the following steps:
-1. Set up a second database
+1. Set up a second database.
-1. Modify the application to write to a secondary database
+1. Modify the application to write to a secondary database.
-1. Migrate schema and relational data from source to target
+1. Migrate schema and relational data from source to target.
-1. Start the application in dual-write mode
+1. Start the application in dual-write mode.
-1. Determine the completion point `T`
+1. Determine the completion point `T`.
-1. Backfill time-series data from source to target
+1. Backfill time-series data from source to target.
-1. Enable retention and compression policies
+1. Enable background jobs (policies) in the target database.
-1. Validate that all data is present in target database
+1. Validate that all data is present in target database.
-1. Validate that target database can handle production load
+1. Validate that target database can handle production load.
-1. Switch application to treat target database as primary (potentially continuing to write into source database, as a backup)
+1. Switch application to treat target database as primary (potentially continuing to write into source database, as a backup).

 ### 1. Set up a second database